leoronne/seeker/README.md

 ## General Information and Functionalities :information_source:

-Since the Comic Vine has a CORS policy, I implemented a backend on this project to make the requests to the Comic Vine API from it.
+Since the Comic Vine has a CORS policy, this application uses a backend service to make the requests to the Comic Vine API (server side).
 So the front-end makes the requests to the backend server and the backend handle the requests to the real API and returns the data.

 The application has two languages implemented (Portuguese-BR and English-USA), the user can easily alter it on the Header of the page.
 But it doesn't affect the data received from the API (since Comic Vine does not have this functionality implemented, unfortunatelly).